UAMC-Olivier/DPP489_cosolvent_MD/README.md

 pymol pymol_full.py
 ```

 Visualizing the atom densities of the functonial groups takes additional time and uses more memory.
-Using `pymol_full.py` you will also see 'summed' density objects, these contain the sum of the densities of the central carbon atoms of the probes of the hydrophilic mixture (`IPOH + IPAM + ACET + ACEM`).
+Using `pymol_full.py` you will also see `summed` density objects, these contain the sum of the densities of the central carbon atoms of the probes of the hydrophilic mixture (`IPOH + IPAM + ACET + ACEM`).

-The legend for the additional objects is as follows:
+The legend for the additional objects from `pymol pymol_full.py` is as follows:

 `protein name.probe name abbreviation.atom group.cutoff `